Spinal Stenosis Symptoms and Treatments

 Laminectomy removes a portion of the vertebra, called the lamina, to stop the bone from pinching your nerves.

-Foraminotomy applies to the foramen, where your nerves exit the spine, and widens this space to stop the pressure on the nerves.
+Foraminotomy is an operation on the foramen, where your nerves exit the spine, and widens this space to stop the pressure on the nerves.

 Spinal fusion joins vertebra together with screws and/or bone grafts to create spinal stability.
-This may be done in conjunction with a laminectomy surgery.
+This may be done in conjunction with a laminectomy surgery in order to allow decompression of the nerves and prevent future issues through the fusion.

 What activities should be avoided with spinal stenosis?